Staying independent as we age is easier said than done.

-If your elderly parents are currently at a point in their lives where they need assistance in their everyday activities, you can either hire a live-in caregiver or 24-hour care.
+If your elderly parents are currently at a point where they need assistance in their everyday activities, you can hire a live-in caregiver or 24-hour care.

 How Do Live-In Caregivers Differ From 24-Hour Care?

 It is actually quite easy to confuse live-in caregivers with 24-hour care.
 While they both offer the same general types of care, there are some differences between them.

-Live-in caregivers are available 24 hours, but the caregiver sleeps at night since he/she is lives onsite.
+Live-in caregivers are available 24 hours a day, but the caregiver sleeps at night since he/she lives onsite.
 He/she also gets personal breaks and lunch breaks.
-For 24-hour care, shifts are typically 8 to 12 hours long and the caregiver never sleeps during his/her shift.
+For 24-hour care, shifts are typically 8 to 12 hours long, and the caregiver never sleeps during his/her shift.
 Simply put, assistance and supervision are available 24 hours a day.

 For 24-hour care, there’s usually a minimum of 2 regular caregivers responsible for providing care for the elderly person.
-With live-in caregivers, however, it is usually just 1 caregiver.
-Still, you might need to hire a second caregiver or family and friends may be required to step in to provide care if the elderly person cannot be left unattended.
+With live-in caregivers, however, it is usually just one caregiver.
+Still, you might need to hire a second caregiver, or family and friends may be required to step in to provide care if the elderly person cannot be left unattended.

 Why Choose a Live-In Caregiver Rather Than 24-Hour Care?

-Care recipients that choose live-in caregivers benefit from the presence of somebody with them during the day as well as providing care for your loved one at night time too.
+Care recipients that choose live-in caregivers benefit from the presence of somebody with them during the day and providing care for their loved one at night time too.
 Having opted to remain in the comfort and sanctity of their homes, such recipients of care prefer live-in caregivers for a variety of reasons, which include: